AcalaNetwork/bodhi.js/evm-subql/README.md

 For production deployment, there are a couple differences:

 #### services
-In local setup we can run all of the services all together with one single [docker compose](./docker-compose.yml).
+In local setup we can run all of the services together with one single [docker compose](./docker-compose.yml).
 However, in prod we  usually need to start each of the `{ node, postgres, indexer, query }` seperately with Docker or k8s.

 #### image
-Notice that in the local example, we use `onfinality/subql-node:v1.9.1` as indexer, with **local mounted project path**.
+In the local example, we use `onfinality/subql-node:v1.9.1` as indexer image, which requires **local mounted project path**.
 For prod we should use [acala/evm-subql](https://hub.docker.com/r/acala/evm-subql/tags) instead, which already has all the required files encapsulated, so we don't need to mount local files anymore.

 #### config
-One of the tricks is that we don't have to start indexing from block 0, since Acala and Karura didn't enable EVM+ until a certain block.
+One trick is that we don't have to start indexing from block 0, since Acala and Karura didn't enable EVM+ until a certain block.
 In particular we can use these two configs for production (change the `endpoint` value to your custom one if needed):

 - [Acala production](./project-acala-840000.yaml)
 - [Karura production](./project-karura-1780000.yaml)

-It usually takes between one to three days to index all of the data, depending on the node latency and performance.
+It usually takes 1 to 3 days to index all of the data, depending on the node latency and performance.

 ## More References